Hélène Seuzaret

-Hélène Seuzaret born on 12 July 1976 in Tassin-la-Demi-Lune is a French actress.
+Hélène Seuzaret (12 July 1976) is a French actress.

 Career

 After graduating in law, Hélène Seuzaret first took classes at the Ligue d'Improvisation Lyonnaise, then trained in dramatic art with Claude Mathieu in Paris.
 She began by performing classical repertoire (Le malade imaginaire, Les caprices de Marianne) and contemporary plays.

 Her first roles gave her the opportunity to meet Gérard Jugnot (État Critique) and Didier Caron.